Home Compare GGG vs ROR.L

 Graco vs Rotork: Which Stock Looks Stronger in 2026?

 Rotork holds the cleaner structural position, with the lead spread across growth and profitability.
-Graco still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Graco still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (GGG: Russell 1000, ROR.L: STOXX 600).